Mississippi man pleads guilty in ‘Vote Trump’ church arson

 JACKSON, Miss.
 (AP) — A member of a black church in Mississippi has pleaded guilty to burning the church, which was also spray painted with the slogan “Vote Trump,” a week before the 2016 presidential election.

-Andrew McClinton, 47, pleaded guilty to arson, the Delta Democrat-Times reported Thursday.
+Andrew McClinton, 47, pleaded guilty to arson Thursday, the Delta Democrat-Times reported.
 His sentencing is set for late April.

 Investigators said McClinton, who is African-American, belonged to Hopewell Missionary Baptist Church in Greenville, which was vandalized and burned.